Retail format: Demographic

-Retailers that aim at one particular segment (e.g. high-end/ luxury retailers focusing on wealthy individuals or niche market).
+Retailers that aim at one particular segment (e.g., high-end/ luxury retailers focusing on wealthy individuals or niche markets).

 Discount store

 Discount stores tend to offer a wide array of products and services, but they compete mainly on price.
-They offer extensive assortments of merchandise at prices lower than other retailers and are designed to be affordable for the market served.
-In the past, retailers sold less fashion-oriented brands.
-However, in more recent years companies such as TJX Companies (owns TJ Maxx and Marshalls) and Ross Stores are discount store operations increasingly offering fashion-oriented brands on a larger scale.
+They offer extensive assortments of merchandise at prices lower than those of other retailers and are designed to be affordable for the market served.
+In the past, retailers sold fewer fashion-oriented brands.
+However, in more recent years, companies such as TJX Companies (owns TJ Maxx and Marshalls) and Ross Stores are discount store operations increasingly offering fashion-oriented brands on a larger scale.

 E-tailer

-The customer can shop and order through the internet and the merchandise is dropped at the customer's doorstep or an e-tailer.
-In some cases, e-retailers use drop shipping technique.
-They accept the payment for the product but the customer receives the product directly from the manufacturer or a wholesaler.
+The customer can shop and order through the internet, and the merchandise is dropped at the customer's doorstep or an e-tailer.
+In some cases, e-retailers use the drop shipping technique.
+They accept the payment for the product, but the customer receives the product directly from the manufacturer or a wholesaler.
 This format is ideal for customers who do not want to travel to retail stores and are interested in home shopping.

 A general store in Scarsdale, Victoria, Australia operates as a post-office, newsagent, petrol station, video hire, grocer and take-away food retailer.

 General merchandise retailer

 A general merchandise retailer stocks a variety of products in considerable depth.
 The types of product offerings vary across this category.
-Department stores, convenience stores, hypermarkets and warehouse clubs are all examples of general merchandise retailers.
+Department stores, convenience stores, hypermarkets, and warehouse clubs are all examples of general merchandise retailers.

 General store

 A general store supplies the main needs of the local community and is often located in outback or rural areas with low population densities.
 In areas of very low population density, a general store may be the only retail outlet within hundreds of miles.
-The general store carries a very broad product assortment; from foodstuffs and pharmaceuticals through to hardware and fuel.
-In addition, a general store may provide essential services such as postal services, banking services, news agency services and may also act as an agent for farm equipment and stock-food suppliers.
+The general store carries a very broad product assortment, from foodstuffs and pharmaceuticals through to hardware and fuel.
+In addition, a general store may provide essential services such as postal services, banking services, news agency services, and may also act as an agent for farm equipment and stock-food suppliers.

 Give-away shop

 A give-away shop provides goods for free.
-There are several different models of give-away shop in popular use.
-One is where goods are free to any shopper; an alternative is that shoppers must provide a product before they can take a product and a third variation is where consumers have the option of taking goods for free or paying any amount that they can afford.
+There are several different models of a give-away shop in popular use.
+One is where goods are free to any shopper; an alternative is that shoppers must provide a product before they can take a product, and a third variation is where consumers have the option of taking goods for free or paying any amount that they can afford.
 For example, Australia's restaurant group Lentil as Anything operates on a pay whatever you feel is right model.

 Hawkers

-Hawkers, also known as peddlers, costermongers or street vendors, are a vendor of merchandise that is readily portable.
-Hawkers typically operate in public places such as streets, squares, public parks or gardens or near the entrances of high traffic venues such as zoos, music and entertainment venues, but may also call on homes for door-to-door selling.
+Hawkers, also known as peddlers, costermongers or street vendors, are vendors of merchandise that is readily portable.
+Hawkers typically operate in public places such as streets, squares, public parks or gardens, or near the entrances of high traffic venues such as zoos, music and entertainment venues, but may also call on homes for door-to-door selling.
 Hawkers are a relatively common sight across Asia.